Taleayos/Print3DModels/README.md

 # Print3DModels
-This is a program to visualise the 3D wireframe models.
+This is a program realised on C++ language to visualise the 3D wireframe models.

 The program is built with Makefile which contains standard set of targets for GNU-programs: all, install, uninstall, clean, dvi, dist, tests.